J4K08L4N63N84HN/crosslingual-information-retrieval/README.md

 - word embeddings (average, weighted average etc.) (Jakob)

 ### Punctuation features
-- number of punctuation marks (Niklas) delete real sentence ending points
+- number of punctuation marks (Niklas) delete real sentence ending points, cause sometimes two sentences in one language will be mapped to one sentence in the other language
 - number of question marks (Niklas)
 - number of exclamation marks (Niklas)
 - number of commas (Niklas)